Toy Poodle Puppy Guide

 Bringing home a Toy Poodle puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Toy Poodle puppy gently and puppy-proof your home carefully.

-With a typical weight of 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle benefits from care tailored to its physical and behavioral profile.
 The Toy Poodle's minimal shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Feeding Schedule